 In the attacker’s window, the critical question is not whether a platform can eventually learn.
 It is how quickly new learning becomes protection for every other customer exposed to the same campaign.
 If a platform depends on retraining or manual rule cycles, it is already slower than the attacker.

-Proofpoint separates understanding from propagation, turning newly observed evidence into reusable protection distributed across the network.
-It does this through antibodies: compact, attribute-level protection distilled from the defining indicators of a newly identified campaign.
-When a campaign is confirmed, those protections are generated and distributed globally without waiting for retraining or release cycles.
+Effective architecture separates understanding from propagation, turning newly observed evidence into reusable protection distributed across the network.
+Proofpoint implements this through antibodies: compact, attribute-level blocking knowledge distilled from the defining indicators of a newly identified campaign.
+When a campaign is confirmed, antibodies are generated and distributed globally without waiting for retraining or release cycles.
+The first antibodies for a new campaign go live within about 35 seconds of initial detection, spreading in progressive waves that cover URL patterns, sender reputation signals, Nexus concept matches, subject templates, and body and IOC patterns.

+Protection propagates across more than 14,000 environments within minutes.
 That matters because the second and third organizations targeted by a campaign should not have to rediscover what the first one already taught the system.
-Once a pattern is identified, subsequent waves should be blocked globally rather than relearned customer by customer.
+Once a pattern is identified, subsequent waves are blocked globally rather than relearned customer by customer.
 This is security as a network effect in operational terms: every attack seen anywhere improves protection everywhere.
 As the window between discovery and exploitation compresses, no enterprise can learn fast enough alone.

 Precision also requires transparency